Find Grad Schools

 2 Yearly Graduations

 Oregon State University comes in at #12 on our list of the most popular colleges offering master's degrees in individualized studies.
-Each year, around 32,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,145 per year, while in-state graduate students, on average, pay $13,446 per year.
+The average in-state tuition for full-time undergraduates is $10,425 per year, while in-state graduate students, on average, pay $13,446 per year.
 During the most recent year for which we have data, 2 people received their master's degree in individualized studies from Oregon State.
-About 60% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 0 Yearly Graduations

 University of Maryland - Baltimore County comes in at #16 on our list of the most popular colleges offering master's degrees in individualized studies.
-The average in-state tuition for full-time undergraduates is $9,238 per year, while in-state graduate students, on average, pay $12,960 per year.
+The average in-state tuition for full-time undergraduates is $9,056 per year, while in-state graduate students, on average, pay $12,582 per year.
 During the most recent year for which we have data, 0 people received their master's degree in individualized studies from UMBC.
+Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 #16